Faltings height and N\'eron-Tate height of a theta divisor: Non-archimedean theta functions

 \subsection{Tropicalization of Riemann theta functions}

-It is shown in \cite{frss} that the tropicalization of a Riemann theta function is a translate of the tropical Riemann theta function, up to an additive constant.
-In this section we review this result, and discuss some of the details.
+We assume in this section that $L$ defines a {\em principal polarization}.
+It is shown in \cite{frss} that the tropicalization of a Riemann theta function associated to $L$ is a translate of the tropical Riemann theta function, up to an additive constant.
+In this section we review this result and discuss some of the details.